EugeneTolstikhin/eugenetolstikhin.github.io/Projects/BowlingScore/Readme.md

 ***What does this mean for this project:***
 Each interface class should contains full list of the methods that need to be overriden and this list of methods should be as small as it is needed for the fully usage inside of each instance of thie class.
 No extra functions that will not be needed outside the interface should be included in that interface and overriden by all child classes, especially for BackupRestore and Logging classes

+## D (Dependency inversion principle)
+High level modules should not depend on low level modules, but on their abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions

+***What does this mean for this project:***
+Logging of Backup/Restore class should not depend on the specific logging way but only on the Logger interface.
+Each class should not depend on the low level of Backup/Restore implementation, but only on their interfaces

 # Design patterns

 ## TODO: